freddycardozo15/python_programs/CommandLine/README.txt

-This is a tutorial explaining about passing commeng line arguments via json file.
+This is a tutorial explaining about passing command line arguments via json file (commandLineArguments.json).